Would you prefer to view this website based on your location?

 Two of the key obstacles that are avoiding the take-up of electric vehicles amongst the general public are (1) the perceived price of EVs and (2) charging infrastructure.

 (1) An EV is a long-term investment that is, in many cases, less expensive than a petrol or diesel car in the long run.
-However, many amongst the general public are unaware and still see price as a barrier to start driving electric.
+However, many among the general public are unaware and still see price as a barrier to start driving electric.
 As an industry, we need to clarify that even whilst the initial costs of an EV compared to a petrol or diesel car may be higher, the maintenance and charging costs of EVs are significantly lower.

 (2) The battery life of EVs and charging infrastructure is developing rapidly.
-As an industry, we must take away concerns regarding charging possibilities, so people know where to charge, and how many miles an electric car can drive before recharging is needed.
+As an industry, we must take away concerns regarding charging possibilities, so people know where to charge, and how many kilometers an electric car can drive before recharging is needed.

-4. Recognise fast charging as a solution
+4. Recognize fast charging as a solution

-Current and potential EV drivers
+1. Current and potential EV drivers

 Profile of EV drivers